• GaLTT's Home Page

 Glacial till

-You can find out more about Gabriola's ice-age history starting here.
+Find out more about Gabriola’s ice-age history.

 Fossils

 Gabriola is not the greatest place in the world for finding fossils—most have been severely physically or chemically weathered—but there are some, particularly inoceramids (giant clamshells) and ammonites.
 Shells, when not in First Nations middens, are likely from the end of the ice age when sea level was much higher than it is now.
-The leg bone of a woolly mammoth has also been discovered recently in some glacial till.

 Faults

 There are no active faults on the island, although GPS measurements have shown that the strain of the past is on-going, albeit at a very slow rate.
-(See Terra firma?)
-Most modern faulting in the area is minor and occurs on the seabed along the outer coast of the Gulf Islands.
+(See Terra firma) Most modern faulting in the area is minor and occurs on the seabed along the outer coast of the Gulf Islands.
 Practically all the faults on Gabriola date back millions of years to the Eocene, and many smaller ones are now so eroded that their identification is uncertain.

-pic hereOf the two major faults on the island, the one that is most conspicuous runs from just east of the ferry terminal to Leboeuf Bay.
+Of the two major faults on the island, the one that is most conspicuous runs from just east of the ferry terminal to Leboeuf Bay.
 It is responsible for the twists and ups-and-downs of Taylor Bay Road just after you leave the ferry terminal.
 If you were to slide the north end of the island back to where it once was (as shown at right), Descanso Bay would be almost closed, but Taylor Bay Road would be perfectly straight.
-(See Gabriola's shape).
+(See Gabriola’s shape).

 The second major fault runs northeast from near the Maples on the south shore across the island to Peterson Bay (near the old Grande Hotel, more recently Dragon's Keep) on the north shore.
 The south end of the island, just like the north end, has been pushed northeast along the fault as a consequence of the pressure exerted by the Juan de Fuca tectonic plate as it subducts beneath Vancouver Island.
 (See Gabriola's nose and tail).